 So this week, to celebrate the kick off to winter, we did some snow and ice simple science.

 For this activity you will need 3 matching jars with lids.
 We used mason jars.
 Other than that you just need water in various states!
 Liquid, ice cubes and snow.

 Fill the first jar with water and put on the lid.
 This is your control.
-We are working on developing our understanding of scientific process, and using controls and controlling variables is part of that process.
+We are working on developing our understanding of the scientific method and scientific process, and using controls and controlling variables is part of that process.

 Very true on both accounts!

 The next jar we filled with ice cubes.
 Use cubes, not shaved ice.
 You want there to be lots of air around the ice cubes.
 Secure the lid.

 Finally, we went outside into the cold and scooped up snow and I had the kids pack the third jar full of snow.
 I encouraged them to pack as much snow as they possibly could into the jar.
 Secure the lid.